Magnitus-/Monglock/README.md

 Both the writeLock and multiLock operate on one document at a time and will create and manage 'lock' property in the database document it acquires a lock on.

 You can use a projection during queries to hide this property from user-facing results (or do it elsewhere in your code).

+## About usage with the boom library

+Version 1 of the library always returned boom errors (I was doing a lot of hapi at the time).

+However, it quickly occured to me that someone (most likely myself in the future) might want to use the library outside the context of hapi or even outside the context of a web server.

+Add to this the changing versions of boom (which may or may not be coupled to particular versions of hapi) and the fact that recent versions of boom require node >= 8 (which seem gratuitous to me given the limited scope of what it does) and it became clear that I had to decouple this library from boom and especially from a particular version of boom.

+So, while, you can still wrap errors that are returned by this library with boom.
+In order to do so, you'll now need to require the boom module you are using and pass it to the locks' constructor.

+The test environment for the library is with boom version 5 (lastest that was still at least compatible with node 6).
+However, I looked at the boom api for version 3, 5 and 7 and ensured that the calls that are done internally are the same across all those versions.

 ## writeLock